New Zealand–Poland relations: Indirect relations and refugee resettlement

 New Zealand declared war on Germany on 3 September 1939, the third day of the German invasion of Poland, which started World War II, and was one of the first countries to do so.
 New Zealand soldiers fought alongside their Polish counterparts during the Battle of Britain and the Battle of Monte Cassino in Italy.
 New Zealand prisoners of war were among Allied POWs held in German POW camps operated in German-occupied Poland.
+In Żagań, Poland, there is a memorial to the victims of the German-perpetrated Stalag Luft III murders, including Poles and New Zealanders.